Elehiggle/ChatGPTMattermostChatbot/README.md

 ```

 The chatbot will connect to the Mattermost server and start listening for messages.
-When a user mentions the chatbot in a message or sends a direct message to the chatbot, the chatbot will process the message, extract text content from links (if any), handle image content using the Vision API, if necessary queries the DALL-E-3 API, and send the response back to the Mattermost channel.
+When a user mentions the chatbot in a message or sends a direct message to the chatbot, the chatbot will process the
+message, extract content from links (if any), process images, PDFs and other files, handle image content using the
+Vision API, if necessary queries the DALL-E-3 API, and send the response back to the Mattermost channel.

 > **Note:** If you don't trust your users at all, it's recommended to disable the URL/image grabbing feature, even though the chatbot filters out local addresses and IPs.